ITU-DASYALab/IoT_course/guides/lilyGo_hello_world.md

 to put in a battery, disconnect and reset your board - it should be blinking just like before!

+To run multiple tasks on the 2 cores of the ESP32 we can leverage FreeRTOS.
+In the next example, we create 2 tasks each pinned to its own core.
+One blinks the LED, the other one prints debug messages.
    ```
 #define LED 4